Skip to main content

 note

 Permissions granted in the standard Project IAM page do not propagate to the Billing Account.
-You must grant this role via the Billing console.
+You must grant this role via the Billing console or gcloud CLI.

 Step 1: Navigate to Billing Account Management